jobrien127/python-playground/supervised_learning/README.md

 # Supervised Learning Models

-This directory contains implementations of various supervised learning algorithms from scratch using NumPy.
+This directory contains implementations of various supervised learning algorithms from scratch using NumPy and PyTorch.
 Each implementation includes detailed documentation, example usage, and visualization capabilities.

 ## Models